Northern Demons SC: History

-In the year 1951, Ben Spadavecchia an Italian immigrant with a profound affinity for the beautiful game, laid the foundation for The Virtus Soccer Club, an organization that would become synonymous with tenacity and zeal in the realm of local sports.
-Upon his arrival, Spadavecchia was driven by the ambition to establish a soccer club that not only provided a platform for fellow immigrants to connect and share their cultural heritage but also to ignite a passion for soccer within the community.
-It was with this vision that he meticulously crafted a club that valued skill development, teamwork, and the love of the game.
-His unwavering commitment and the club's spirited dynamism earned it the endearing nickname "The Little Go Getter," a testament to its small beginnings and the relentless pursuit of excellence that Spadavecchia championed.
-Under his stewardship, The Virtus Soccer Club emerged as a symbol of hope and a hub for nurturing soccer talent, leaving an indelible mark on the local sports scene.

 The Virtus Soccer Club was founded in 1951 by a group of predominantly Italian immigrants from the coastal city of Molfetta in southern Italy.
 In the aftermath of World War II, with Italy gripped by war and poverty, these men and women sought new lives and eventually came to settle in a handful of Australian cities including Port Pirie, South Australia.
 In the 1930s a fledgling soccer competition operated in the city but it wasn't until 1949 that the first recognised soccer club in Port Pirie, Savoy Soccer Club, was born.
 Savoy joined two other newly established teams, Central and Wanderers, to form the Port Pirie Soccer Association (PPSA) on 12 June 1949.

 Whereas Central and Wanderers were composed mainly of English, Scottish and Australian locals, Savoy was the 'Italian' team and was the popular choice for the city's Italian immigrants looking for a game.
 Savoy's burgeoning popularity saw numbers swell to unmanageable numbers and many players frequently missed out as a result.
 Nepotism also played a part, with a select number of Italian families running the club and favouring their own relatives and friends.
 A group of fringe players would often meet at a club on Florence Street in the Port Pirie CBD after work and discuss soccer.
 One day the club owner suggested the players form their own team to compete against Savoy.
 The fringe players like the idea and between May and September 1950 held meetings to discuss forming the new team.
 A foundation committee was formed composed of Nicolo 'Nick' Gaudio (Committee Man), Nick Tattoli (President), Domenic Caputo (Treasurer), Carlo Rafanelli (Secretary), Morrie Pasculli and Joe Mezzini as chairman and vice-chairman respectively, and Dino Funda as selector/manager.